Jill Parrish: Early legal career

-After graduating from law school, Parrish served as a law clerk to the late David K. Winder of the United States District Court for the District of Utah.
+After graduating from law school, Parrish served as a law clerk to Judge David Kent Winder of the United States District Court for the District of Utah.
 Upon completion of her clerkship in 1986 she joined the Salt Lake City law firm of Parr, Waddoups, Brown, Gee & Loveless as an associate.
 She became a shareholder at the firm in 1990.
 During her time at Parr, Waddoups, Parrish’s focus was on commercial litigation.
 One high-profile case was Gold Standard, Inc. v.
 Getty Oil Co., 915 P.2d 1060, (Utah 1996).
 Gold Standard, Inc and Getty Oil Co. entered into a joint mining venture.
 When Gold Standard failed to fund its portion in the venture, Getty Oil reduced its share.
 Gold Standard sued Getty Oil claiming wrongful conversion, breach of contract and fraud.
 Parrish represented the defendant, Getty Oil Co.
 The trial court granted a partial summary judgment in favor of Getty Oil Co.
 The Utah Supreme court affirmed the trial court's partial summary judgment in 1996.

-From 1995 to 2003, Parrish served as an Assistant United States Attorney in the Civil Division of the United States Attorney’s Office for the District of Utah, where she supervised the Financial Litigation unit.
-Parrish started at the United States Attorney’s office during Scott M. Matheson’s tenure as the United States Attorney.
+From 1995 to 2003, Parrish served as an assistant United States attorney in the Civil Division of the United States Attorney's Office for the District of Utah, where she supervised the financial litigation unit.
+Parrish started at the United States Attorney's office during Scott M. Matheson's tenure as the United States attorney.
 While at the U.S. Attorney’s office, Parrish worked on cases involving Revised Statute 2477 (commonly known as, RS 2477.)
 In the Civil division, Parrish also represented the United States in torts and in environmental and employment cases.

 RS 2477 became a law shortly after the American Civil War as part of the Mining act of 1866.
 The law states that "the right-of-way for the construction of highways across public lands, not reserved for public uses, is hereby granted."
 RS 2477 was repealed by the United States Congress in 1976, but any existing rights-of-way were protected as long as they were in compliance with the statute.
 Controversy arose in the 1980s when several Utah officials argued that passage of a vehicle alone amounted to construction of a highway.
 This would give right of way for construction of a highway on any one of the numerous dirt trails and tracks throughout Southern Utah.
 This brought controversy because the construction of highways on these trails allegedly would be devastating to Utah wildlife.
 Parrish was involved in the lengthy litigation process that involved these roads in Southern Utah.
 The laws regarding RS 2477 claims are still not well defined and continue to stir up controversy.